zuzukin/whl2conda/doc/guide/limitations.md

 It has the following limitations and known issues, some of which will be addressed in future releases.

-## Arbitrary equality clause in version specifiers don't have a coda equivalent
+## Arbitrary equality clause in version specifiers don't have a conda equivalent

 The *arbitrary equality* clause `===` is not supported by conda and there is no equivalent.
 This clause is also heavily discouraged